Satellites of Infinite Rank in the Smooth Concordance Group: Instanton Obstruction to Sliceness

 Assume that a negative definite $4$--manifold $X$ as in the theorem exists.
-One can glue it to the disjoint union of $W$ and $(a_N-1)$ copies of the resolution $R$ along $a_N\Sigma_N$ to obtain The fact that $X$ and $R$ are negative definite allows one to argue that the extension $\widehat{E}$ of $E\to W$ by the trivial bundle on $X$ and $R$ {\em also} possesses a non-empty moduli space $\widehat{\mathcal{M}}$ of ASD connections, with the same dimension as $\mathcal{M}$.
-As before, the singular points of $\widehat{\mathcal{M}}$ correspond precisely to reducible connections on $\widehat{E}$, the number of which can be computed in terms of the order of the torsion subgroup of $H_1(X;\Z)$ and the number of even factors in it.
-In particular, the number of singular points is odd.
-This implies that the moduli space $\mathcal{M}$ must be non-compact, as a compact $1$--manifold has an even number of boundary points (which we identify with singular points under identifications of their neighborhoods with half-open intervals). \\
+One can glue it to the disjoint union of $W$ and $(a_N-1)$ copies of the resolution $R$ along $a_N\Sigma_N$ to obtain The fact that $X$ and $R$ are negative definite allows one to argue, again through the Atiyah-Patodi-Singer index theorem, that the extension $\widehat{E}$ of $E\to W$ by the trivial bundles over $X$ and $R$ possesses a moduli space $\widehat{\mathcal{M}}$ of ASD connections with the same virtual dimension as $\mathcal{M}$.
+The flat connections along the new ends arising from the boundary components of $X$ are all taken to be trivial, and we rely here on the fact that the trivial flat connection is non-degenerate.
+As above, Hodge theory shows that reducible connections on $\widehat{E}$ give rise to singular points of $\widehat{\mathcal{M}}$.
+The enumeration of these singularities is more subtle for $\widehat{E}$, but the hypothesis that the boundary components of $X$ are $\Z/2$-homology spheres reduces it, by \cite[Theorem 2.16]{ hedden-kirk-2}, to the calculation of a quantity derived from the intersection form on $H^2(X)$, see \cite[Definition 2.14]{hedden-kirk-2}.
+Our assumption that $H^1(X;\Z/2)=0$ implies that the order of the torsion subgroup of $H^2(X,\partial X)$ is odd, which further implies that the aforementioned cohomological quantity is also odd, see \cite[Proof of Proposition 2.1]{hedden-kirk}.
+It follows that the number of singular points in $\widehat{\mathcal{M}}$ is odd.
+This shows that the moduli space $\widehat{\mathcal{M}}$ is non-compact, since a compact $1$--manifold has an even number of boundary points (which we identify with the singular points using their $[0,\epsilon)$ neighborhoods).\\